umbraco/Umbraco.StorageProviders/README.md

 UMBRACO__STORAGE__CDN__REMOVEMEDIAFROMPATH=true
 ```

+> **Note**
-> **Note** You still have to add the provider in the `Startup.cs` file when not configuring the options in code.
+> You still have to add the provider in the `Startup.cs` file when not configuring the options in code.

 ### Configuration
-Configure your CDN origin to point to your site and ensure every unique URL is cached (includes the query string), so images can be processed by the site (using ImageSharp) and the response cached by the CDN.
+Configure your CDN origin to point to your site and ensure every unique URL is cached (includes the query string), so images can be processed by the site and the response cached by the CDN.

 By default, the CDN provider removes the media path (`/media`) from the generated media URL, so you need to configure your CDN origin to include this path.
 This is to prevent caching/proxying other parts of your site, but you can opt-out of this behavior by setting `RemoveMediaFromPath` to `false`.